nemofoo/deskthang/docs/protocol_state_machine.md

 # Protocol State Machine Reference

+> Note: All protocol constants referenced in this document (timeouts, retry counts, etc.) are defined in the [Protocol Constants Reference](protocol_constants.md).
+Always refer to that document for the authoritative values.

 ## Overview

 The protocol implements a deterministic state machine that manages all aspects of display communication.
 This document defines the reference implementation that both host and device must follow.